book

 Fill forward means if there is no data point for the current slice, LEAN uses the previous data point.
 Fill forward is the default data setting.
 If you disable fill forward, you may get stale fills or you may see trade volume as zero.

-To disable fill forward for a security, set the fillForwardfill_forward argument to false when you create the security subscription.
+To disable fill forward for a security, set the fill_forward argument to false when you create the security subscription.

-self._symbol = self.add_crypto_future("BTCUSD", fill_forward=False).Symbol
+self._symbol = self.add_crypto_future("BTCUSD", fill_forward=False).symbol

 Margin and Leverage

 LEAN models buying power and margin calls to ensure your algorithm stays within the margin requirements.
 The amount of leverage available to you depends on the brokerage you use.
-To change the amount of leverage you can use for a security, pass a leverage argument to the AddCryptoFutureadd_crypto_future method.
+To change the amount of leverage you can use for a security, pass a leverage argument to the add_crypto_future method.

 self._symbol = self.add_crypto_future("BTCUSD", leverage=3).symbol